✔ A solar panel system for a family of three costs around £4,000-£6,000 in the UK

 ✔ Solar panels could reduce your monthly energy bill by nearly 50%

 ✔ Buy a solar battery and you’ll use all the energy that goes to waste in the daytime

 Now’s a great time to get involved – over 840,000 UK homes have solar panels, and the cost has fallen by a whopping 70% since 2010.
-Switching to solar energy is a smart decision (and you don’t have to live in sunny California to use it).
+The state of UK renewables is excellent, meaning that switching to solar energy is a smart decision (and you don’t have to live in sunny California to use it).

 To receive tailored quotes about solar panels for your home, enter a few quick details here and our qualified installers will be in touch.
 Otherwise, here’s everything you need to know about solar panel prices in the UK.

 What’s in this guide to solar panel costs?

 Head straight to a specific section by clicking the links below.